Skip to main content

 Configure API Key

-Provide the API Key via environment variables or project configuration file:
+Provide the API key via Gradle properties, environment variables, or a project configuration file.
+CI pipelines commonly use environment variables:

 export FC_API_KEY=your-api-key